mdelapenya/genai-test-go/README.md

 By incorporating detailed instructions and examples, the Evaluator can provide accurate and justified evaluations, offering clarity on why a response is considered correct or incorrect.

+An example of using an LLM model as an Evaluator is shown in the following [test file](./internal/server/routes_local_dev_test.go).

 ## Local Development

 First, create a `.env` file in the root of the project with the contents of the [`.env.example`](.env.example) file.
 This file contains the environment variables required by the application.